tkhamez/neucore/README.md

 If available, the app uses the APCu cache in production mode.
 This must be cleared during an update (depending on the configuration, restart the web server or php-fpm).

-##### Distribution
+##### Archive file

-If you are using the distribution, you only need to clear the cache apply the database migrations:
+If you downloaded the .tar.gz file, you only need to run the database migrations and, depending on the update method, clear the cache:

 ```
 cd backend